 Student recognition is a valuable part of the school program at Blythe.
-Honors and awards presented to students in Grades K-5 are as follows:
+Honors and awards presented to students in Grades PK-5 are as follows:

-- Accelerated Reader Awards recognizes students who meet their AR goal with 85% average and one (1) student per homeroom with the most AR points. - Best Effort Award---students who continually give their greatest effort to achieve something or do something, especially when tasks, assignments or objectives are difficult - Student of the Month/Citizenship---for students nominated by homeroom teachers that meet the citizenship goals as designated for the month----coordinated by Mrs. Berry - Perfect Attendance-for students with zero (0) absences for the 1st 9 weeks-will be calculated in the Office.
+- Best Effort Award---students who continually give their greatest effort to achieve something or do something, especially when tasks, assignments or objectives are difficult - Student of the Month/Citizenship---for students nominated by homeroom teachers that meet the citizenship goals as designated for the month----coordinated by the Counselor - Perfect Attendance---for students with zero (0) absences for the designated period---will be calculated in the Office.
 Mrs. Hendley will handle the list for this award.
+[Tardies]

-[Tardies and/or Early Releases in excess of ten (10) times will disqualify a student from receiving the Perfect Attendance Award for the year.] - Art Award---one (1) student per homeroom based on participation, completion of assignments/ tasks/activities, etc.---chosen by Mrs. Dean. - Media Award---one (1) student per homeroom based on participation, completion of activities/assignments, etc.---chosen by Mrs. David. - P.E.
-Award---one (1) male and one (1) female student per homeroom based on participation and sportsmanship---chosen by Coach MacEachern. - iReady---one (1) student per homeroom in Math and one (1) student per homeroom in Reading will be recognized for iReady Growth between diagnostic assessments.
+- and/or Early Releases in excess of ten (10) times will disqualify a student from receiving the Perfect Attendance Award for the year.] - Music Award---one (1) student per homeroom based on participation, completion of assignments/ tasks/activities, etc.---chosen by Mrs. Hammond. - STEAM Award---one (1) male student and one (1) female student per homeroom based on participation, completion of activities/assignments, etc.---chosen by Ms. Rhonda Smith. - P.E.
+Award---one (1) male and one (1) female student per homeroom based on participation and sportsmanship---chosen by Coach Carroll. - iReady---one (1) student per homeroom in Math and one (1) student per homeroom in Reading will be recognized for iReady Growth between diagnostic assessments.
 Also, one (1) student per homeroom in Math and one (1) student per homeroom in Ready will be recognized for the highest iReady score in each area after the three diagnostic assessments (BOY, MOY, EOY). - Special Recognitions awards for miscellaneous outstanding accomplishments.